California

 Jane M. Braugh, a Native American, is also a member of the judiciary.
 In 2004, Jane M. Braugh was elected District Court Judge of the Citizen Potawatomi Nation (CPN) of which she is a tribal member, where she served until 2010.
 On June 26, 2010, Jane M. Braugh was elected Associate Supreme Court Justice of the CPN Supreme Court where she remains serving for multiple consecutive terms.

-Ms. Brice joined Lydecker as an associate in 2023.
+Ms. Brice is a Senior Associate in Lydecker’s Los Angeles office.
 Ms. Brice has a Bachelor of Science Degree in Psychology.
 She earned her law degree from Glendale University College of Law.

 She currently focuses her practice on insurance defense litigation, products liability and personal injury.
 She also has experience in medical malpractice and worker’s compensation defense.